Alfredo (album)

-Alfredo is a collaborative studio album by American rapper Freddie Gibbs and American hip hop producer The Alchemist.
-It was released on May 29, 2020, through Gibbs' own record label ESGN Records, as well as ALC Records and Empire Distribution.
+Alfredo is a collaborative studio album by American rapper Freddie Gibbs and American hip-hop producer the Alchemist.
+It was released on May 29, 2020, through Gibbs's own record label ESGN Records, as well as ALC Records and Empire Distribution.

-The album is the first project between only Gibbs and The Alchemist, as it also marks the second time they have collaborated on a full-length project, following 2018's Fetti with fellow rapper Currensy.
+The album is the first project between only Gibbs and the Alchemist, as it also marks the second time they have collaborated on a full-length project, following 2018's Fetti with fellow rapper Currensy.
 It features guest appearances from fellow rappers Rick Ross, Benny the Butcher, Tyler, the Creator, and Conway the Machine.
-It was nominated for Best Rap Album at the 2021 Grammy Awards.